Gauthiergit/Transcendence/README.md

 ````
 2. You need to change the path of each volume in the file `docker-compose.yml` in volume section & device for each one: PostgreSQL to the directory you want to create and Django to the directory `transcendence_srcs`

-3. You have to get the ssl certificat, if you doesn't have it modify the Dockerfile for Nginx in `docker-compose.yml` to `Dockerfie_openssl` to get a auto-signed certificat
+3. This version use auto-signed certificat

 4. You can execute the docker
 ````sh